Helping you rebuild your preparation with a structured study plan, realistic SQE-style practice, AI feedback and focused exam-technique support.

 For many retakers, this practical, exam-focused approach is the missing piece.

-Retaking the SQE is hard.
-After an unsuccessful attempt, candidates commonly feel a loss of confidence, frustration, anxiety about the next sitting, and pressure tied to training contracts or career timelines.
 The SRA’s rule of three attempts at each SQE assessment within a six-year period can also make each retake feel especially high-stakes.

 Yes.
 The SQE is demanding and pass rates are low.
 Many capable candidates don’t pass on their first attempt.